-- H.1.
-The KAC Board of Directors anticipates that the amount allocated by the City of Kingston pursuant to the CKAF will increase to \$5.00 per capita as recommended in the Kingston Culture Plan, and pending council approval. - H.2.
+H.1.
+The KAC Board of Directors anticipates that the amount allocated by the City of Kingston pursuant to the CKAF will increase to \$5.00 per capita as recommended in the Kingston Culture Plan and pending council approval.

+- H.2.
 The Fee for Service for administration of the fund is accounted for as part of the Service Level Agreement between the City and the KAC.
 Based on the recommendations contained in the Kingston Cultural Plan it is anticipated that the Fee for Service will increase by 2% per year, pending Council approval on an annual basis. - H.3.
 The funds received from the City of Kingston for allocation pursuant to the CKAF will be deposited and managed in a separate bank account from which the allocations will be made.
 Withdrawals from this account must be supported by approved applications for funding and must bear the signatures of two signing officers of the KAC.
 See below for details regarding financial arrangements. - H.4.
 Allocations of funds are decided by the Grants Committee Juries.
-After ratification by the KAC, the KAC CKAF Board Report will be forwarded to City Council for ratification of the distribution of CKAF funds.
+After ratification by the KAC, the KAC CKAF Board Report will be forwarded to City Council for ratification of the distribution of CKAF funds in July.
 Unallocated funds from the current year will be added to the fund for the next CKAF year. - H.5.
-Upon City Council ratification of the KAC CKAF Board Report, the KAC will draw up an agreement with each recipient organization/collective of the 2021 CKAF as decided by the Grants Committee. - H.6.
-An officer of each organization/collective receiving a CKAF grant will be required to sign an agreement, recognizing the organization's and/or collective's obligations regarding the use of the funds, reporting requirements and conditions.
-Evidence of \$5 million liability insurance coverage per occurrence naming the Kingston Arts Council and the City of Kingston as additional insured's will be required from the organization or collective before the funds are released. - H. 7.
-The signed grant agreement and evidence of \$5 million liability insurance or a request for extension must be received by the KAC in advance of the project dates as listed in the application. - H.8.
-After the agreements have been signed by both KAC and the recipient organization/collective, conditions are met and evidence of adequate insurance is received, the KAC will issue a cheque for the organization or collective's grant.
+Upon City Council ratification of the KAC CKAF Board Report, the KAC will draw up an agreement with each recipient organization/collective of the 2024 CKAF as decided by the Grants Committee. - H.6.
+The lead applicant identified on the application will become the grant recipient, who, upon entering into an agreement with KAC, will be responsible for managing the project, the funds, and the reporting.
+Grants will only be issued to the grant recipient or the recipient's sponsor as identified on the grant agreement.
+If the grant recipient can no longer meet the eligibility requirements, the grant may be considered null and void and the amount may not be issued. - H.7.
+The grant recipient will be required to sign an agreement, recognizing their obligations regarding the use of the funds, reporting requirements and conditions.
+Evidence of \$5 million liability insurance coverage per occurrence naming the Kingston Arts Council and the City of Kingston as additional insured's will be required from the recipient before the funds are released. - H. 8.
+The signed grant agreement and evidence of \$5 million liability insurance or a request for extension must be received by the KAC in advance of the project dates as listed in the application. - H.9.
+After the agreements have been signed by both KAC and the recipient, conditions are met and evidence of adequate insurance is received, the KAC will issue a cheque for the organization or collective's grant.
 For organizations receiving a CKAF Operating Grant the KAC will issue a cheque for 100% of their grant.

-- For organizations/collectives receiving a CKAF Project Grant the KAC will issue a cheque for 90% of their grant and a 10% hold back will be released upon successful submission of the Final Report. - H.9.
-Applicants will not be eligible to receive further CKAF funding until all required reports have been submitted to and accepted by the KAC. - H.10.
+For CKAF Project Grants, the KAC will issue a cheque for 90% of their grant and a 10% hold back will be released upon successful submission of the Final Report.

+- H.10.
+Applicants will not be eligible to receive further CKAF funding until all required reports have been submitted to and accepted by the KAC. - H.11.
 A grant recipient in default of its grant agreement may be required to return funds to the KAC and may be judged to be ineligible for future grants.